Table of Contents

 Keep Sending out Review Requests

-One bad review (with an appropriate response to it) isn't the end of the world.
+One bad review (with an appropriate response) isn't the end of the world.
 But you have to make sure more reviews keep coming your way.
 Seeing one negative review in a sea of positive ones tells a different story than a negative review and a few positive ones.

 Quantity matters.
 Quality matters too.
-So try to get a lot of positive reviews by providing a good product or service and sending review requests automatically to all your customers.
+So try to get many positive reviews by providing a good product or service and sending review requests automatically to all your customers.
 If you want to learn more about that, you can check our post on that here.

 Keep in mind that reviews (and social proof in general) is very important on Shopify.
 Some stores are... not great and having good customer reviews is a great way to set yourself apart from them.